 Fadell, who worked extensively on the iPod and iPhone while at Apple, created the thermostat to learn the user’s preferred temperatures and schedule, programming itself to save the homeowner money.

-“A properly programmed thermostat can yield significant savings on heating and cooling costs,” says Gabriel Carini, the owner of the San Diego heating, air conditioning and ventilation company.
+“A properly programmed thermostat can yield significant savings on heating and cooling costs,” says Gabriel Carini, the owner of the San Diego HVAC company.
 “Unfortunately, many of them aren’t programmed correctly.”

 The Nest Learning Thermostat was designed for people who do not like programming thermostats, which is about 90 percent of the population, according to Matt Rogers, the founder and vice president of engineering at Nest.